GaloisInc/saw-training/HMAC.rst

 task than the samples chosen for this written tutorial can offer.

-The Updates to the 'Real' Implementation
+The Updates to the "Real" Implementation
 ----------------------------------------

 This section provides an overview of the changes to the real implementation